mfloris/AliO2ConversionMacros/README.md

    * This produces the histogram as output
    * This actually run twice: once on the O2 time frome and the other time on the "old" ESDs TODO: remove hardcoded parts
 4. The make_pt_plots script will produce the plots

+The basic usage would be
+1. getFilesFromGrid <folder> <pattern> <output directory> //where folder and patter follow 'find' syntax.
+2. ptSpectrum <output directory>*ESD*.root
+3. makePtPlots